Guided Morocco Tours

 From Casablanca to North Central Morocco

-Your driver will meet you in your hotel reception and take you to the waiting car.
-Visit the magnificent King Hassan II Mosque before leaving the city for Rabat, the newly built capital of Morocco.
-Settlements from the 3rd century BC were located near the ancient Chellah.
+Your driver will meet at your hotel with the waiting car.
+Visit the magnificent King Hassan II Mosque before leaving the city to drive to Rabat, the newly built capital of Morocco.
+Ancient settlements from the 3rd century BC were located near the Chellah.
 The Romans abandoned this site around 1150 to build Volubilis, where it was more profitable for olive oil production.
-The Chellah became a cemetery for royalty and the Sultans added gardens to the outer walls and inner sanctum, still looked after 800 years later.
-Mystical ruins and springs overlook the broad river plain where herds of elephants once roamed during Roman times.
-Back on the road drive to Chefchaouen to check in to your hotel near the central square in the heart of the old town.
+Mystical springs became a cemetery for the Sultans added gardens to the outer walls and inner sanctum, are still cared for.
+The site overlooks a broad river plain where herds of elephants once roamed during Roman times.
+Back on the road, Chefchaouen is your next stop.
+Your hotel is near the central square in the heart of the old town.

 Day 2